 *OC - see what I did there?
 Set-in-stone, feudal culture?

-The Knight Wardens primarily wear black power armor with portions of their armor painted midnight, including; the majority of the backpack, the left armorial inset, the right armorial trim, the right coutre (elbow guard) both greaves and sabatons and the left poleyn (knee guard).
+The Knight Wardens primarily wear black power armor with portions of their armor painted midnight blue, including; the majority of the backpack, the left armorial inset, the right armorial trim, the right coutre (elbow guard) both greaves and sabatons and the left poleyn (knee guard).
 The remaining portions of their armor is painted black.
 The Aquila or Imperialis worn on their plastron (chest guard) is also midnight blue in color with a silver skull.
 The eye lenses are deep red and detailing is usually silver.

 The Knight Wardens Chapter badge takes the form of a large silver skull, superimposed over a set of crossed power maces and centered above a crescent moon on a field of midnight blue.

 Color Scheme - Chaos Black, Midnight Blue, Charadon Granite, Mechrite Red, Mithril Silver

 For your great feedback and help in this project: The B&C community, especially, Olis, Brother Tyler, Kelborn, Bjorn Firewalker, Grey Hunter Ydalir, Gamiel, Brother Lunkhead, & Ace Debonair

 To the Artists & Admins of Homebrew Wiki: Algrim Whitefang & Achilles Prime

 Edited by The Lord Marshal, 05 May 2021 - 07:04 PM.